What Is Classical Conditioning in Dog Training?

 • 🐾 Example: A dog sits, gets a treat — more likely to sit again

-🟠 How to Use Classical Conditioning to Build Trust
+🟠 How to Use Classical Conditioning in dog training to Build Trust

 Over time, your dog stops dreading the crate, the bath, or the car.
 They start to expect good things.
 That’s the heart of trust-building: not forcing behavior, but reshaping how your dog feels in those moments.